aquasecurity/tracee/docs/docs/advanced/data-sources/overview.md

 # Data Sources (Experimental)

-Data sources are a new feature, which will be the base of allowing access to dynamic data stores in signature writing (currently only available in golang).
+Data sources provide access to dynamic data stores in signature writing (currently only available in golang).

 > Data sources are currently an experimental feature and in active development,
 > and usage is opt-in.